There are many different types of real estate fraud, but the two that consumers should be aware of are mortgage fraud and title fraud.

 Mortgage fraud is a crime that the banking industry, police, governments and other organizations involved in real estate transactions take very seriously.
 There is no central organization that collects statistics nationally, so the scope of real estate fraud in Canada is difficult to measure.

-While even a single incident is one too many, it is important to put the issue into perspective.
+While mortgage fraud remains a serious concern, it is important to put the issue into perspective.
 There are hundreds of billions of dollars in mortgages held by millions of Canadian homeowners and in the vast majority of cases these mortgages are perfectly normal.

 What is my bank doing to protect me from real estate fraud?